maliahavlicek/what2do2day/README.md

 Create, and Read functionality for the Users table is housed in the [what2do2day/users/views.py](what2do2day/users/views.py) file.

+## Design Choices
+The intent is to provide a clean, intuitive design to users with engaging imagery and animation to spice up the views and keep users engaged.

 ### Skeleton
 Having a rough data structure in hand, I knew what data fields I could present users managing the PLACES, EVENTS and REVIEW objects.
 I'm not a great artist but I find it easier start hand drawn markups before diving into a wire-framing tool.
 I drafted out the home screen as well as the places list to kick start decisions concerning what data had a higher priority.
 [view hand-drawn mockups](documentation/hand-drawn.md)